iCalculated/dotfiles/chem/chem.md

 #### Gas

 Conditions of an ideal gas are low pressure, high temperature and low molar mass.
 Note that there is deviation from the ideal gas law if any conditions are not met.
 Gases dissolve better at lower temperature, while  solids dissolve better at high temperatures.
 A gas has more kinetic energy based on it's absolute temperature.
 Rate of effusion is dictated by square root of ratio, lower molar mass is faster.
+Also, remember the relationship between pressure, volume and temperature, $PV/T$ stays consistent.

 In general, whip out your ideal gas law, $PV=nRT$

 #### States of matter